yegor256/blog/_posts/2015/mar/2015-03-09-objects-end-with-er.md

 Manager.
 Controller.
 Helper.
 Handler.
 Writer.
 Reader.
 Converter.
 Validator.
 Router.
 Dispatcher.
 Observer.
 Listener.
 Sorter.
 Encoder.
 Decoder.
-This is the class names hall of shame.
+This is the class names **hall of shame**.
 Have you seen them in your code?
 In open source libraries you're using?
 In pattern books?
 They are all wrong.
 What do they have in common?
 They all end in "-er".
 And what's wrong with that?
 They are not classes, and the objects they instantiate are not objects.